Congratulations! You are either planning to become pregnant, or you are pregnant and we are excited to care for you!

 An “anatomy” survey is performed at around 20 weeks.
 This “big” ultrasound visualizes all the internal organs, and inspects the growth of the infant to ensure health.
 These are “routine.”

 However, there are many other reasons your provider may want ultrasounds in addition to these, including concerns about large or small infants, observation of the developing fetus, observation of the placenta or fluid, or other reasons.
 Your provider will communicate with you about need for any additional ultrasounds.

 To prepare for your ultrasound you need only to be well hydrated!
 You should drink one or two 8 ounce glasses of water before you arrive.
 If you feel you have the need to urinate, but are not uncomfortable, then you are ready!
-Also, you might want to purchase a USB drive from our receptionist so we can download the pictures from the ultrasound machine for you.

 Yes!
 We try to have you see the same provider throughout your pregnancy.
 However, there are times when our providers are called out for a delivery or an emergency.
 At these times, we offer another provider to see you, or you can choose to reschedule with your usual provider at another date or time.